CODESYS: Safety

-To reach the safety integrity level (SIL) required after a risk analysis, all system components have to comply to this level.

 Pre-certified software components within CODESYS make it much easier for device manufacturers to have their controllers SIL2 or SIL3 certified according IEC 61508.
 Therefore, CODESYS Safety consists of components within the programming system and the runtime system, whereas the development is completely integrated in the IEC 61131-3 programming environment.

 Users of control technology use the safety functions with devices that have already implemented CODESYS Safety.
 In addition, an add-on product is available with which the certified EtherCAT Safety Terminals from Beckhoff can be configured within the CODESYS Development System.

+Since January 2025 there is a hardware independent virtual safety PLC solution available, which was certified by TÜV Süd for device independent safety solutions according to IEC 61508 SIL3.

 Automation Server

 For the administration of compatible devices, an Industry 4.0 platform is available, which allows, for example, the storage of projects in source and binary code via web browser and their download to connected devices.
 The platform is currently only hosted in a public cloud.
-An on-premise solution is not available.
+Operation of the server on local, on-premise servers has been announced for 2024.
 The communication between the cloud and the controllers is performed through a special software Edge Gateway, whose security features have been rated A+ by SSL Labs.
 Therefore, this connection can be used to communicate securely with devices integrated in the Automation Server without the need for additional VPN tunnels or firewalls, e.g. for displaying web visualizations or for debugging/updating the application software on the device.